-Second, in most cases there is more than just one business decision maker that decides by short yes or no. As those platforms are often all-in-one tools with plenty of application options, there are usually many stakeholders involved – from CEOs, marketing, sales and IT participants to accounting or purchase departments.
+Second, in most cases, there is more than just one business decision maker that decides by short yes or no. As those platforms are often all-in-one tools with plenty of application options, stakeholder conflict might happen; many are usually involved – from CEOs, marketing, sales and IT participants to accounting or purchase departments.

 Third, due to different types of tasks that need to be performed, like, among others, establishing processes and confirming responsibilities, creating automation paths or managing projects’ execution, there is really A LOT of work required to set a new platform up.
 On top of that, a great variety of tools and options available, like for example many types of campaigns, different communication channels or a lot of content strategy ideas, do not make the implementation process any easier.
 We can briefly summarize it as follows:

 So yes, you definitely can achieve all those goals described in the first section.